Table of Contents

 The poster is done in a cartoon-like manner that suggests fun and an easy-going approach.
 The colors are bright and the font is appealing for the audience of younger age because it is versatile and not boring.
 In the center of the poster, there is an image of Earth, so it is clear that the message has something to do with environmental issues.
 In the top left corner, there is an image of a smiling guy, with his finger depicted in foreshortening pointing at the viewer.
 It should have a more immediate effect on the viewer because everyone will feel that the message concerns him or her, as well as anyone else.
 That cartoon character sports a short hairstyle with shaven temples and a goatee.
 It should inform about the sense of coolness, as such hairstyles and trendy facial hair are usually the signs of coolness for young people.
 His broad toothy smile further emphasizes the idea that the poster and what it promotes is great, cool, and worth following.

 This poster is an advertisement for a social cause that is aimed to raise awareness among children about ecological issues and a threat of global warming.
-Although, the message is directed at anyone who is able to follow a simple set of rules, directed to improve the ecological sitution, and the target audience is children.
+Although, the message is directed at anyone who is able to follow a simple set of rules, directed to improve the ecological situation, and the targe audience is children.
 The author’s idea is to show children that despite their young age, they are also responsible for the planet’s environment and, what is more important, they are also able to make a difference if they stick to the guidelines.
 The poster has only five simple guidelines.
 Whereas a youngster needs an adult’s help to plant a tree or replace regular light bulbs with CFLs, children can easily switch off the lights and electronics, recycle some household wastes, and ride a bike instead of a car.
 Cubillo makes an emphasis on “taking a stand” (Cubillo).

 The poster is aimed at a two-fold reaction.
 By using funny cartoon-like characters and multicolored fonts, the poster targets children and teenagers.
 The use of hand-lettered font and hand-drawn images suggests fun and is targeted at a young age.
 When the attracted viewer begins to read the text of the poster, he/she will notice that it offers him or her to “take a stand” and save the planet “in your small way” (Cubillo).
 It suggests that children are grown up enough for something responsible and important.
 It flatters them that they are not treated as children.
 On the contrary, children are able to make a difference and help adults save planet Earth.
 Therefore, the audience is influenced by the serious tone of the poster.

 The poster’s appeal can be powerful because it appreciates the effect the children can have on vital issues and already places a high value on children’s input.
 It is a powerful psychological trick and scientific data reveals that “when faced with opposing verbal arguments, a reader or listener will usually accept the one that reflects or reinforces his or her already-held opinions and assumptions” (Hill 28).
-Inasmuch as children are aware of their importance and it often irritates them that adults do not noticce it, the poster might impact children greatly.
+Inasmuch as children are aware of their importance and it often irritates them that adults do not notice it, the pposter might impact children greatly.

 Composition and Layout